LASIK Eye Surgery

 The LASIK Procedure

 Before the procedure, topical anesthetic drops are used to numb the eyes to prevent any discomfort.
 Medication may also be approved to help the patient relax.
-After the drops are used, a lid speculum is used to keep the eyes from closing and a femtosecond laser creates a thin flap over the cornea.
+After the drops are used, a lid speculum is used to keep the eyes from closing, and a femtosecond laser creates a thin flap over the cornea.
 Some corneal tissue is removed using a specialized excimer laser.
-The LASIK process helps light focus on the retina, which improves vision.
+The LASIK process helps focus light on the retina, which improves vision.

 Each LASIK procedure is customized to meet the vision goals of each patient.
 The type of LASIK surgery will differ slightly for those with different vision challenges.